rksdevs/g-hack-itinerary-v1/README.md

 **Gemini Itinerary - For Google Gemini AI Hackathon** - Link: https://gemini-itinerary.onrender.com/

-**Caution** - Still under development fine tuning application, writing test cases, handling regression testing on local, so you might run into issues occasionally.
+**Caution** - Still under development, fine tuning application, writing test cases is pending, cleaning up the codebase is pending, currently doing regression testing on local, so you might run into issues occasionally.
+Hosted only because of hackthon submission.
 Please bear with me :D

 **About Project**